MicahParks/terse-URL/README.md

 - [ ] Address source code TODOs.
 - [ ] Inherit HTML title.
 - [ ] Make write operations atomic?
-- [ ] Implement an IdentityStore (AuthStore?).
+- [ ] Implement an Authorization store.
+- [ ] Update deployment instructions and `docker-compose.yml` for auth.
 - [ ] Completely remove ErrShortenedNotFound?
 Use zero values to communicate that?
-- [ ] Visits is nil in export when no visits.
-Should be empty array.
 - [ ] Change bbolt data structure for Visits to something more scalable.
 - [ ] Truncate frontend table data so it doesn't run off the screen.
 - [ ] Add more logic to rate limiter for frontend use case.